bsdillon/DahlgrenTest/PGREST/readme.md

    - When creating a button on the page dynamically (I have n-many buttons) you cannot assign the command a function, but rather a function object.
    The easy syntax for this is `command = (lambda: function(args))`

+   - tkinter will not allow you to pack() some items and grid() others within a single panel.
+At present, Root is designed with grid(), with the possibility that pack() be used for query results.